vestalux/sljekyll/new-suggestions/booked-out/_posts/2016-12-08-november-2016-books-to-make-you-smile.md

 author: booked-out-team
 category: booked-out
 excerpt: "Kellie and guests discuss titles including the books of Nora Ephron and Barbara Pym, <cite>Miss Pettigrew Lives for a Day</cite>, by Winifred Watson, Roger Mortimer’s book of letters to his son, <cite>Dear Lupin</cite>; <cite>Awful Auntie</cite> by David Walliams, JRR Tolkien's <cite>Lord of the Rings</cite> Trilogy; Tonke Draght's <cite>Letter for the King – a Quest</cite>; <cite>Harry Potter and the Cursed Child</cite> by Jack Thorne and J.K.
 Rowling and the <cite>Chronicles of Narnia</cite> by C.S.
 Lewis."
-featured-image: /images/featured/featured-booked-out-team.jpg
+featured-image: /images/featured/featured-booked-out-nov-2016.jpg
-featured-alt: The Booked Out team
+featured-alt: Miss Pettigrew Lives for a Day, Dear Lupin, Awful Auntie
 featured-link-text: Listen to the latest podcast from Woodbridge Library.
 breadcrumb: booked-out
 ---